 Jenkins may have believed in a Scottish Six, but his instinctive loyalty to the BBC and his calm diplomatic manner meant he will have been prepared to play the long game.
 This will have suited those who wanted Westminster to retain control of broadcasting; if they could keep the specific issue of a Scottish Six bogged down in the bureaucracy of the Beeb, then the general issue of broadcasting was also off the agenda.

-Further, Blair was concerned, to the point of obsession, with maintaining the BBC’s neutrality in the Scottish political landscape; every complaint or accusation of bias would be thoroughly considered.
+Further, Blair was concerned with maintaining the BBC’s neutrality in the Scottish political landscape; every complaint or accusation of bias would be thoroughly considered.